laupetre/lc/README.md

 ### Common Issues

-1. **Terraform fails**: Check that all required variables are set in `terraform.tfvars`
+1. **Terraform fails**:
+   - Check that all required variables are set in the environment-specific `terraform.tfvars.{environment}` file
+   - Verify the `environment` variable is set to "preprod" or "prod"
+   - Ensure the corresponding `deploy.{environment}.json` file exists
-2. **API deployment fails**: Ensure Azure Container Registry exists and GitHub Actions has proper permissions
+2. **API deployment fails**:
+   - Ensure Azure Container Registry exists for the selected environment
+   - Verify GitHub Actions has proper permissions
+   - Check that the correct environment-specific deploy.json file is being used
-3. **Frontend deployment fails**: Verify Static Web App deployment token is correct
+3. **Frontend deployment fails**:
+   - Verify Static Web App deployment token is correct
+   - Ensure the Static Web App exists for the selected environment
-4. **CORS errors**: Check that `ALLOWED_ORIGIN` environment variable matches your Static Web App URL
+4. **CORS errors**: Check that `ALLOWED_ORIGIN` environment variable matches your Static Web App URL for the correct environment
+5. **Wrong environment deployed**:
+   - Verify you selected the correct environment in the workflow dispatch
+   - Check that the workflow is using the correct deploy.json file (deploy.{environment}.json)

 ### Getting Deployment Information